EmiliosRichards/How-I-Adjusted-Garmin-GPS-Coordinates-using-Python/README.md

 ## Summary

-From what started out as a poor endorsememt unjustly sewn against Garmin products (I still love their watches), to conflict driven ripple-affect felt globaly, this small project provided an opportunity for deeper learning.
+From what started out as a poor endorsememt unjustly made against Garmin products (I still love their watches), to a conflict driven ripple-affect felt globaly, this small project provided an opportunity for deeper learning.
 By utilising libraries: geopy, pandas, and lxml; this system provides a viable solution to a real-life problem.
 We created new data, resampling it to the desired sum total and appropriately formatting; next we modified an existing TCX file, adapting several data points using our new data; the end result produced a accurate rendering of the workout activity, hosted on Garmin Connect.
 The process of creating such a system also demonstrates the versitility of python and its supporting libraries, viable for numerous tasks and processes.
 My personal growth manifests itself in deeper understanding of XLM files, GPS coodinates + supporting library geopy, and resampling methods.
 Going forward, whether facing industry specific or personal obstacles, I hope this project serves as a reminder to myself and similiar others that Python has great potential for improving workflows and everyday life.

-## Conclusion

-Thank you for reading this document!
-It was an enjoyable experience creating this system, I hope you can take away some value from it.
-I learnt a lot from the process, so at I least hope it encourages you to try coding something new.
-If you do, share it with me!
-Lastly, any feedback is welcome, my contacts are below.
-Thank you again and I will see you guys in the next one!
-Have a great weekend!

 ## Future Work